fjalestad/vagrant-centos6-lamp/README.md

 vagrant-centos64-lamp
 =====================

-A ready-to-use vagrant template of a Centos 6.4 LAMP server for running Wordpress, Drupal, etc...
+A ready-to-use vagrant template of a Centos 6.4 LAMP server for running PHP applications like Drupal.

 What is this exactly?
 =====================
 This is a development platform for PHP on CentOS 6.4.
+It contains a configured phpMyAdmin for your convenience (user: root,
+password: NULL).

 Usage
 =====
 1. Install vagrant and virtualbox.
-2. Edit the Vagrantfile and set a unique private IP address for the VM.
+2. Edit the Vagrantfile and set a unique private IP address and a hostname for this VM.
 3. Create the app/ directory.
 Thes contents of this directory will served from /var/www/html in the VM.
 4. Run `vagrant up`.